-Thank you for your 2019 online stewardship and gifts.
-Please visit this website after January 10, 2020 to sign in to our new online giving module and set up your 2020 giving accounts. **Be aware that previous online accounts will no longer be valid or taking automatic payments.
+Since January 10, 2020 we have a new online giving module and set up your 2020 giving accounts.
+Please be aware that previous online accounts will no longer be valid or taking automatic payments.
 We thank you for your patience as we strive to make online giving easier for you with new technology.

 What is Stewardship?